athenian-computational-thinking/athenian-cs-mkdocs/docs/assignment-workflow.md

 # Assignment Workflow

+## Github
+We will use Github for assignments, so go to [Github}(https://github.com)] and create an account.

+## Gitpod
 You will use [Gitpod](https://gitpod.io) to edit, test, and submit your assignments.
 To create a Gitpod account follow the instructions [here](../assignments/setup-gitpod).

-This is a one-time action.
+## Assignments
 Complete an assignment by following these steps:

-1) You will receive an invitation URL from your teacher that will give you access to the assignment.
+1) You will receive an invitation URL from your teacher that will give you access to an assignment.

 2) [Create](../assignments/create-assignment) an assignment git repo.